 FRIDAY PRE-CONFERENCE WORKSHOP - Writing in Obedience

 The workshop "Writing in Obedience" by editor/agent Terry Burns is for the new Christian writer or the writer looking to decide how God wants them to incorporate their faith into their writing.
 How do we know what the Lord wants us to do?
 Are we being called to write or do we want to write for Him as an offering?
-What is required of the author using their writing for the Lord and how do they go about it?
-What do we really want to achieve with our writing, how do we define success?
+What is required of us as authors using our writing for the Lord and how do we go about it?
+What do we really want to achieve with our writing and how do we define success?
 The program is based on his new book, written with editor Linda Yezak entitled "Writing in Obedience."

 SATURDAY WORKSHOP - Survive Your Way to Publication

 Publication is not a selection process but a survival process.
-Terry walks the author through the entire pitch and submission process, how to do a proposal and what each portion is and what it does.
-How to pass the various tests and make it into the 15% of submissions that are actually in the running.
+Terry walks the author through the entire pitch and submission process, how to do a proposal, and what each portion is and what it does.
+He explains how to pass the various tests and make it into the 15% of submissions actually in the running.
 This workshop is presented in a Q & A format based on his book "A Writer's Survival Guide to Publishing.

 FRIDAY PRE-CONFERENCE WORKSHOP - Editorial Makeover

 In this two-hour hands-on workshop find out about the seven deadly sins of writing, and learn how you can repent of those transgressions.
 Discover quick, easy and relatively painless ways to make everything you write better.
 Participate in hands-on exercises to tone and tighten flabby prose.
 Learn how to work with editors and collaboratively with other writers.

 SATURDAY WORKSHOP - How to Get an Editor's Attention--in a good way